codr7/liblgpp/blog.md

 ## Interpreters

-The goal of this post is to implement a simple but practical stack based virtual machine for interpreters in C++; in the hope that the experience may generate enough insight to allow implementing similar ideas in any language, as well as a deeper understanding of what an interpreter is and how it works on the inside.
+The goal of this post is to implement a simple but practical stack based virtual machine for interpreters in C++; in the hope that the experience may generate enough insight to allow implementing similar ideas in any language, as well as a deeper understanding of what an interpreter is, how it works internally, and how to make them run fast enough for practical use.
 One reason that might be of interest is that most code today runs on top of multiple layers of interpreters: Java, .net, JavaScript and so on, running in some kind of virtual containers.
 Another reason is that custom interpreters are powerful and flexible tools that allow solving thorny problems with grace.

 ```
 #include <cassert>